-Line 1b - Write your recapture of investment credits from Schedule 4255, Part IV, Columns A and B, Line 12.
+Line 1b - Write your recapture of investment credits from Schedule 4255, Step 4, Columns A and B, Line 18.

-If you claimed an Illinois Enterprise Zone or High Impact Business Investment Credit in a prior year on Schedule 1299-D, Income Tax Credits, and any of the property was disqualified, you must use Schedule 4255 to compute the amount of recapture.
+If you claimed an Enterprise Zone or High Impact Business Investment Credit in a prior year on Schedule 1299-D, Income Tax Credits, and any of the property becomes disqualified, you must use Illinois Schedule 4255 to compute the amount of recapture.
 Credit must be recaptured in the year in which the property became disqualified.
 See Schedule 4255 for more information.

-Line 3a - Write the amount from Schedule 1299-D, Step 3, Line 50.
+Line 3 - Write the amount from Schedule 1299-D, Step 4, Line 68.
 The total of all credits is limited to the total income tax shown on Part IV, Line 2.
 Attach Schedule 1299-D to your Form IL-990-T.